List of JoJo's Bizarre Adventure video games

-Several video games based on long-running manga and anime series JoJo's Bizarre Adventure have been released.
-The first was a role-playing video game based on the third story arc which used the series's title, released in March 1993 for the Super Famicom.
-On December 1, 1998, Capcom released an arcade fighting game, which was also adapted from the third arc; the game was titled simply JoJo's Bizarre Adventure (though it was released as JoJo's Venture in the west), with an updated version titled JoJo's Bizarre Adventure: Heritage for the Future released later that year.
-The arcade game was ported to both the PlayStation and Dreamcast on October 14, 1999, and a high-definition version was released for PlayStation Network and Xbox Live Arcade on August 21, 2012.
-These fighting games were the first pieces of JoJo related media released in North America, exposing the characters to many western players for the first time.
+Seventeen video games based on Hirohiko Araki's manga and anime series JoJo's Bizarre Adventure, which began serialization in the weekly shōnen manga anthology Weekly Shōnen Jump in 1987, have been released.
+The first game, which was released on March 5, 1993, and uses the series' title, is a role-playing video game released for the Super Famicom.
+It is based on the third part in the series, Stardust Crusaders.
+On December 18, 1998, Capcom released a fighting game in arcades, which was also adapted from Stardust Crusaders.
+The game was titled JoJo's Bizarre Adventure.
+In 1999, an updated version titled JoJo's Bizarre Adventure: Heritage for the Future was ported to the PlayStation on October 14 and the Dreamcast on November 25, and in 2012, a high-definition version was released for PlayStation Network and Xbox Live Arcade on August 21 and August 22, respectively.

-A third Capcom game based on Part 5, titled GioGio's Bizarre Adventure, was released for the PlayStation 2 on July 25, 2002, combining the arcade game's fighting gameplay with cel-shaded 3D environments.
-The game was slated for an international release, but ultimately never left Japan.
-Bandai then acquired the video game rights to the series.
-Developed by Anchor Inc. and published by Bandai, JoJo’s Bizarre Adventure: Phantom Blood was released on October 26, 2006 for the PlayStation 2.
-The story is based on the first arc, and the game features gameplay similar to GioGio's Bizarre Adventure.

-At a July 5, 2012 press conference celebrating the 25th anniversary of JoJo, Araki himself announced JoJo's Bizarre Adventure: All Star Battle for the PlayStation 3, produced by CyberConnect2 and published by Bandai Namco Games.
-Released on August 29, 2013, the game is a 2D fighting game that takes inspiration from Capcom's arcade titles.
-The same developer and publisher would later release JoJo's Bizarre Adventure: Eyes of Heaven, an arena-based fighting game that itself takes mechanics from All Star Battle, on December 17, 2015.
-On December 18, 2019, a battle royale arcade game titled JoJo's Bizarre Adventure: Last Survivor was released in arcades.
+Another Capcom game, titled GioGio's Bizarre Adventure, based on JoJos fifth story arc, Golden Wind, was released for the PlayStation 2 on July 25, 2002, and used 3D environments.
+On October 26, 2006, JoJo's Bizarre Adventure: Phantom Blood, which was based on the eponymous first arc of the series, was released for the PlayStation 2.
+The game was developed by Anchor Inc. and published by Bandai.
+At a July 5, 2012 press conference celebrating the series's 25th anniversary, Araki announced JoJo's Bizarre Adventure: All Star Battle for the PlayStation 3, developed by CyberConnect2 and published by Bandai Namco Games.
+Released on August 29, 2013, All Star Battle is a fighting game in which the cast is categorized by "Battle Styles", which determine what moves the player can execute via the "style" button.
+The same developer and publisher would later release JoJo's Bizarre Adventure: Eyes of Heaven in Japan on December 17, 2015.
+In 2017, a mobile game was released in Japan to commemorate JoJos 30th anniversary.
+The game featured free manga panels available in black-and-white and in color, and included a virtual pet game starring Iggy, a Boston Terrier who serves as one of the main characters of Stardust Crusaders.
+In the summer of 2019, a battle royale arcade game titled JoJo's Bizarre Adventure: Last Survivor was scheduled to be released, but it was not released in arcades until December 18, 2019.